 Simple English definitions for legal terms

-Read a random definition: serial number
+Read a random definition: hacienda social

 The Investment Company Act is a law made in 1940 to stop bad financial behavior and protect people who invest their money.
 It makes sure that investment companies register with the government and follow rules to prevent fraud.
 It also stops certain people from being involved in investment companies if they have done bad things in the past.
 The law also makes sure that investment companies don't change their plans without asking their investors first.
 It also regulates the contracts between investment advisers and underwriters.